Two big changes in Antarctica have scientists worried

 If more extreme El Niños occur, ice shelves such as the Ross Ice Shelf on the West Antarctic Ice Sheet will melt and be weakened.
 Sometimes, those ice melts can lead to dramatic rivers and waterfalls that leak off of the ice structure.
 Take a look at a recent video of the Nansen Ice Shelf, which is north of the West Antarctic Ice Sheet:

 The ice melt from 2016 wasn't as dramatic.
 It was more of a slush on top of the ice, Nicolas says.
-Still, he adds, even if the melted slush and water refreezes it can leak into cracks and damage the inner structure of the ice.
+Still, he adds, even if the melted slush and water refreezes they can leak into cracks and damage the inner structure of the ice.
 Remember, these are massive, massive networks of ice that can't really be thought of as one homogenous, unchanging object.

 If these shelves are weakened, the could crack and break off, and that would open the floodgates -- literally.